BIBSYSDEV/NVA-Frontend/documentation/deployment/deployment.md

 ### Update prod

-To update the prod enviroment one will usually create a PR from the `staging` branch (that should have been verified by necessary stakeholders on the test environment) into the `main` branch.
+To update the prod environment one will usually create a PR from the `staging` branch (that should have been verified by necessary stakeholders on the test environment) into the `main` branch.
+We prefer to write a title on the PR on the same format "Update prod <date>" to make it easier to find in the commit log.
+The description will typically be the release log.
+The merge should be done with "Create a merge commit" to ensure that all commits gets a separate commit message and to avoid merge conflicts.
 Once this PR is merged, Amplify will automatically update the prod environment.

 ### Deploy a feature branch

 In some cases one might want to deploy a feature branch to allow PO or other stakeholders to verify the changes before they are merged to `develop`.
 This can be achieved by using the "Connect branch" feature in AWS Amplify.
 After deploying the branch, environment variables `REACT_APP_REDIRECT_SIGN_IN` and `REACT_APP_REDIRECT_SIGN_OUT` must be set, and access control for the branch must be configured (if necessary).
 Remember to re-deploy after configuring environment variables.
 Lastly, the branch url has to be added to `Allowed callback URLs` and `Allowed sign-out URLs` in `Hosted UI` in `Cognito` in the NVA environment.

+### A template for the release log

+🚀 Ny funksjonalitet 🚀

+- Description of change (Link to jira issue)

+🐛 Bugfiks 🐛

+- Description of change (Link to jira issue)

+🎨 Designendringer 🎨

+- Description of change (Link to jira issue)